Do you know that one of the best work at home gigs you can have as a stay-at-home mom is freelance blogging?

-All freelancers are hustlers.
+All freelance bloggers are hustlers.
 That means we work to find work.
 But, that doesn’t mean you’ll be doing that forever!

 After a while prospects will start coming to YOU and asking you if you have a spot open in your content schedule for work.

 That’s the best feeling and it can happen early on.
-For me it was within months of starting as a freelance writer.
+For me it was within months of starting as a freelance blogger.

 In the beginning, if you’re new and no one knows you are even a freelancer, the best thing to do is go to some job boards and pitch to some job ads.

 If you notice, I don’t mention freelance market places like Upwork or Elance.
 I find these are lower quality work and the pay isn’t the greatest.
 Plus I never had luck going that route!

 Is that required?
 Do you need to learn how to write a resume for a freelance blogger?

 Not really.
 If a job asks for your resume then they aren’t treating you like a freelancer!

 Your LinkedIn profile or portfolio page on your blog is sufficient to pick up a freelance blogging job.

 When you find a blogging gig or writing gig, the next thing you do is pitch to them.
 Sometimes the job ad states exactly what they want.
 For example: